 And apparently there are rules on what they're allowed to accept.

-Between good old-fashioned mail and all the online shopping options today, you probably see your fair share of mail carriers and delivery people throughout the year.
-You may wonder, with the holidays approaching, what mail and delivery people really want as a thank you gift.
-And especially this year, when the whole country relied on these essential workers to deliver goods to us at home during COVID-19, it’s the perfect time to express your gratitude.
+Between good old-fashioned mail and all the online shopping options today, you probably see plenty of mail carriers and delivery people throughout the year.
+Since Feb.
+4 is National Thank a Mail Carrier Day, you may be interested in what mail and delivery people really want as a thank you gift.
+And especially over the past year, when the whole country relied on these essential workers to deliver goods to us at home during COVID-19, now is the perfect time to express your gratitude.